Virial estimates for hard spheres: Notation

-The evolution of the marginals $f_N^{(s)}(t)$ may be described explicitly via the so-called BBGKY hierarchy (Bogoliubov-Born-Green-Kirkwood-Yvon) \cite{GSRT2014}, though we will \emph{not} be making any use of the BBGKY hierarchy in this work.
+The evolution of the marginals $f_N^{(s)}(t)$ may be described explicitly via the so-called BBGKY hierarchy (Bogoliubov-Born-Green-Kirkwood-Yvon) \cite{GSRT2014}, though we will \emph{not} be making any use of the BBGKY hierarchy except in Section \ref{sec:L}.
 The marginals $f_N^{(s)} (t)$ are non-negative symmetric functions on $\mathbb{R}^{2ds}$ with unit mass.

-The spacetime estimate will control the trace of the marginals $f_N^{(s)} (t)$ along a certain hypersurface, with at most polynomial growth in $N$ for large values of $N$.
+The main result we will show, Proposition \ref{prop:s4-interaction}, will control the trace of the marginals $f_N^{(s)} (t,Z_s)$ along a certain hypersurface in $\mathbb{R}\times \mathbb{R}^{2ds}$, with polynomial dependence on $N$ for large values of $N$.
 This is slightly problematic because the trace of an $L^1$ function is simply not defined; moreover, even if the data $f_N (0)$ is \emph{smooth}, the function $f_N (t)$ typically develops singularities.
-Nevertheless, due to technical arguments which we will not discuss, it is possible to show that if $f_N (0)$ is smooth then the required traces of $f_N^{(s)}(t)$ do, in fact, exist.
+Nevertheless, due to technical arguments which we will not discuss, it is possible to show that if $f_N (0)$ is smooth and compactly supported in $\mathcal{D}_N$ then the required traces of $f_N^{(s)}(t)$ do, in fact, exist (at least for almost every $t\in \mathbb{R}$).
 See \cite{CGP1997,GSRT2014,Si2014,PS2015II} for more information on regularity issues for hard spheres.
 Our estimates do not depend on the choice of regularization, except insofar as the regularized marginals must be a sequence of symmetric non-negative functions which are indeed marginals in the sense of (\ref{eq:s2-f-N-s}).
+Therefore, similar to the proof of the classical trace theorem in partial differential equations ($W^{1,p} (U) \subseteq L^p (\partial U)$ for sufficiently smooth bounded regions $U \subset \mathbb{R}^k$), the traces are actually meaningful \emph{for solutions of Liouville's equation} even if the initial data is only $L^1$.
+We will not discuss further the issues of regularity.